dappnode/DAppNodeDocs/docs/user/ethical-metrics/overview.md

 </details>

 <details>
-  <summary><strong>How can I unregister from the monitoring system?</strong></summary>
+  <summary><strong>How can I unregister from the Ethical Metrics monitoring system?</strong></summary>

-  Unregistering from the monitoring system is as easy as uninstalling the Ethical Metrics package.
-After uninstalling the package, you will no longer receive notifications, and we will no longer collect metrics from your dappnode.
+  Unregistering from the monitoring system is as easy as <b>navigating to <a href="http://my.dappnode/system/notifications">Sytem>Notifications</a> and turning off Ethical Metrics</b>.
+After doing this, you will no longer receive notifications, and we will no longer collect metrics from your dappnode.
+While Ethical Metrics notifications are turned on in the Dappnode UI, your dappnode will be registered in our monitoring system. <br/> <br/>

+If your <b>Dappnode</b> is <b>no longer available</b> and you want to stop receiving notifications, you can search for the <b>_unregister link_</b> included <b>in the welcome mail</b> you received when you registered.
+Take into account this method will not protect the request with the IP hiding measures, but you can add other measures like using a VPN.

 </details>